-- A. Major Street and major road rights-of-way shall conform to the widths designated on the Major Street Plan as adopted by the Planning Commission and on all subsequent amendments and additions thereto. - B. Minimum right-of-ways for streets and alleys shall be as shown for street cross sections illustrated in Appendix B. - C. Alleys shall be paved and part of a private street development as described in Chapter 10.3.
+- A. Major Street and major road rights-of-way shall conform to the widths designated on the Major Street Plan as adopted by the Planning Commission and on all subsequent amendments and additions thereto. - B. Minimum right-of-ways for two lane public streets shall be sixty fee (60').
+Minimum right-of-ways for multilane public streets and alleys shall be as shown for street cross sections illustrated in Appendix B. - C. Alleys shall be paved and part of a private street development as described in Chapter 10.3.
 Dead-end alleys may not be allowed unless approved by the City Engineer. - D. Adequate right of way at subdivision entrances shall be dedicated as described in Chapter 10.4. - E. Reserve Strips.
 The creation of reserve strips shall not be permitted adjacent to a proposed street in such a manner as to deny access from adjacent property to such street, without first receiving unanimous approval from the Planning Commission members.